 The Society operates to provide quality social, recreation, and development opportunities so that people with disabilities can connect, grow, and belong.
-The intended community of service is all those who have disabilities, or assist in the care of those with disabilities throughout Calgary and the surrounding areas.
+The intended community of service is all those who have disabilities, or assist in the care of those with disabilities throughout Alberta.